Terry Michael Brunk

 , a former NWA World Heavyweight Champion

-and a former New Japan Pro Wrestling IWGP Junior Heavyweight Champion
+, a former WWC Universal Champion, a former XICW Xtreme Intense Champion, a former Pro Wrestling Holland single's champion, a former New Japan Pro Wrestling IWGP Junior Heavyweight Champion

-.
+and the World Wrestling League's first Extreme Champion.
 He has wrestled for ECW, WCW

 , New Japan Pro Wrestling

 , Juggalo Championship Wrestling

 , and that's barely scratching the surface.
 He has competed all over the U.S., Canada, Europe, Mexico, Australia and New Zealand.

 As usual, you can find the basics at The Other Wiki

 .Not to be confused with

 - Arch-Enemy: The Tazmaniac/Taz, Rob Van Dam, Al Snow, the Sandman, Shane Douglas, 2 Cold Scorpio, Cactus Jack, Terry Funk, Justin Credible, La Parka (in Major League Wrestling in 2003), Abyss (in TNA)

 - Ax-Crazy/Crazy Awesome/Badass: